bastien34/mastering_cookiecutter_OOo_extension/README.md

 # TODO:

 - Handle images (toolbar and extension).
-Means passing to cookiecutter your working directory to find statics and integrate them in your project.
+Means passing to cookiecutter your working directory to find statics and integrate them into your project.

 - Yep, it's a shame!
 For now supports only **string** and **boolean** types !
 No more time to develop further !